IBM/openshift-workshop-was/labs/Openshift/IntroOpenshift/README.md

     ![Create Deployment](images/CreateDeployment.jpg)

 1. Note that the console shows you the YAML file for the deployment.
-Change the number of replicas to 2, then click Create:
+Change the number of replicas to 2, then click **Create**:

     ![Deployment Replicas](images/DeploymentReplicas.jpg)